Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/README.md

 Details are [here.](download-operator.md)

 # 5. Create a Docker image of Confluent operator with the ADX KafkaConnect jar and publish to Docker hub
-1. We will create a Docker image that includes the Confluent operator and the ADX KafkaConnect connector jar, and publish to Docker hub.
+1. We will create a Docker image that includes the Confluent operator for Connect, and the ADX KafkaConnect connector jar, and publish to Docker hub.
 2. We will edit our Azure specific YAML from #4 to leverage this new Docker image

 Details are [here.](bake-connector-image.md)